 Here are 4 Visual Merchandising tips that will help boost your store’s Customer Service and Engagement (and ultimately your sales).

 Think of your Floor Plan as the “Sales Map” of your store.
-It will help to determine if customers will spend money in your store or not because layout can be used to direct your customers where to go and what you want them to see and experience.
+It will help to determine if customers will spend money in your store or not.
+The store layout can be used to guide your customers where to go and what you want them to see and experience.

 For example, Ann Taylor has a very open and clean floor layout.
-You can see all of the departments and sections once you walk in.
-The aisles are wide and inviting so the customer can walk through the store with ease.
-Depending on the type of store you have or what you sell, there are various layouts that you can use based on your type of customer.
+You can see all of the departments and sections the moment you walk in.
+The aisles are wide and inviting so customers can walk through the store with ease.
+Depending on the type of store you have or what you sell, there are various layouts that you can use based on your target demographic.

-There are five key points to remember when it comes to floor plans:
+There are five key points to remember when it comes to designing floor plans:

-1. Make sure your aisles are wide enough so your customers can walk through them with ease.
+- Make sure your aisles are wide enough so your customers can walk through them comfortably and with ease.

-3. Place key items on strategically placed fixtures on your aisles for maximum exposure and sell-through.
+- Place key items at eye level on strategically placed fixtures for maximum exposure and sell-through.

-4. Have a good mixture of types of fixtures to create interest and depth to your floor.
+- Use a mix of different types of fixtures to create interesting displays and add depth to your product displays.

-5. Be strategic with your adjacencies so like and complementary items are easy to find and have a seamless flow.
+- Be strategic with your adjacencies so complementary items are easy to find and have a seamless flow.

 2. Tell Stories